- Write about their pet's life from the animal's point of view

 Step 3: Ask for a show of hands to find out which students own pets.
 Invite them to share about the kind of pet they own.
 If you have students who are not pet owners, ask them to tell what kind of pet they would like to have.
 Then ask students to imagine they are their pet (or would-be pet).
 As you describe different situations or scenarios, encourage students to mentally try to think and act as their pet might.
 For example, ask them to imagine how their pet might respond and what it might think if an unfamiliar person reached out to touch it, or if its favorite treat was just out of its reach.
 Ask volunteers to describe their pet's possible responses, making sure they share from the animal's perspective.

-Step 4: After students gain some experience in viewing life from their pet's perspective, gather them around a computer, or use an LCD or other projection device to project Pet Pictures for the whole class to see.
-Ask students to read the text.
-Then have them write a story about their pet's life.
+Step 4: After students gain some experience in viewing life from their pet's perspective, have them write a story about their pet's life.
 (If students don't have a pet, encourage them to create a story about a friend's or neighbor's pet.)
 Instruct them to tell the story using their pet's voice.
 To keep the story brief and interesting, encourage them to include no more than 4–5 highlights about the animal's life.
 When finished, collect their stories.
 Ask students to bring in a photograph or drawing of the pet in their story the next day.
-Tell them that they will have the option to post their pet photos and stories on the A Dog's Life message board.

 Step 5: Allow time for students to share their pet photos.
 Afterward, pass out their pet stories.
 Have students reread their story to check for correct spelling, grammar, and mechanics and to make sure it's written in their pet's voice.
 Encourage them to make any necessary corrections or changes.
-Then invite individuals or pairs to the computer to download their pet pictures and stories to the A Dog's Life message board.
-They can go directly to the message board or link to it from Pet Pictures.
-Whether students choose to post on the message board or not, have them add their pet photo and story to a classroom display titled "A Pet's Point of View."
+After their final drafts are ready, have them add their pet photo and story to a classroom display titled "A Pet's Point of View."

-Step 6: Gather students around a computer, or use an LCD or other projection device to project Create a Tale! for the whole class to see.
-Introduce the activity, review its object, and read the instructions together.
+Step 6: Gather students around a computer or use a projector to project Create a Tale! from A Dog's Life: A Flashlight Readers Activity for the whole class to see.
+Introduce the activity, review its objective, and read the instructions together.
 Explain that students will choose from a number of characters, settings, and objects to create up to five scenes to write a story about.
 After they set up each scene, they can choose a story starter and the point of view from which they want to write the story.
 Or they can create their own story starter for each scene.
 Students can choose between a first-person or omniscient POV.

 Step 7: To demonstrate how to set up a scene, click the Begin button to advance to Scene 1.
 Working through one element at a time, review all the images for settings, characters, objects, and bubbles.
 Show students how to click and drag the items to the scene frame and then use the command buttons at the top left to adjust the size, orientation, and position of the item.
 Explain that they should click the trash can to delete any unwanted items.
 Choose several kinds of bubbles, and demonstrate how to insert text in the bubbles.
 Point out that each bubble uses a specific size and kind of font.
 When the scene is set up, click Continue to advance to the next screen.